pasgabriele/lora-weather-station/External module/README.md

 The External module is fully self powered via 2 li-ion 18650 batteries and a solar panel charger.
 To optimize the batteries life, the External module has been projected to work as following:

-- to read sensors values
+- reads sensors values
-- to compone the json string
+- compones the json string
-- to send the json string to Gateway
+- sends the json string to Gateway

-then to go in Deep Sleep mode for a configurable time (default is 15 minutes).
+then goes in Deep Sleep mode for a configurable time (default is 15 minutes).